Godse remark: Madras High Court grants anticipatory bail to Kamal Haasan

 At an election campaign in Aravakurichi Assembly constituency in Tamil Nadu last week, Haasan had called Godse “independent India’s first extremist” and pointed out that Godse was a Hindu.
 Hindu Munnani District Secretary KV Ramakrishnan had filed a complaint, following which Haasan was booked for “outraging religious feelings”.

+Noting prior cases of hate speech, Pugalendhi recalled that a woman had sought anticipatory bail for comparing Hindu god Murugan with a dog.
+A few months back, a leader had called another Hindu god, Krishna, a rapist and another leader had said that statue of rationalists such ‘Periyar’ EV Ramaswamy should be pulled down.

-Justice B Pugalendhi granted Haasan interim bail and asked him to appear before the concerned judicial magistrate court in Karur district within 15 days to pay the surety bond, The Times of India reported.
+Pugalendhi instructed Haasan to appear before the judicial magistrate’s court in Aravakurichi and pay a bail bond of Rs 10,000 with two sureties each for a like sum.

-Haasan told the court that the offence mentioned in his speech was about Godse and not Hindus as a whole.
+Haasan has been asked to appear before the concerned judicial magistrate court in Karur district within 15 days to pay the surety bond, The Times of India reported.
+He told the court that the offence mentioned in his speech was about Godse and not Hindus as a whole.
 Haasan argued that he was falsely implicated.

+Haasan’s lawyer told the court that the complaint was motivated and was not sustainable legally.
+He argued that the complainant had taken certain words out of context from Haasan’s speech, saying that no offence was made out either under certain sections of the Indian Penal Code.

 The Tamil Nadu government opposed the anticipatory bail to the actor-politician and said 76 complaints had been registered against him, according to NDTV.